 In this game, Bowser has taken over Dinosaur Land and kidnapped Princess Peach. and it’s up to Mario, Luigi and their new friend Yoshi to save the Princess from Bowser and his Koopalings.

 I missed out of this game when I was a kid.
 The Super Nintendo had just came out and I couldn’t convince my parents to buy one since it’s was too expensive for the time.
 The original price of the console was $200 in 1990, which, adjusted for inflation, by 2018 is pretty much double that price.
 So I decided to go with the Sega Genesis instead.
 Like some other gamers of the 1990’s, I got swept up in the console wars and went to Sega after playing Sonic the Hedgehog, Streets of Rage, and Kid Chameleon.
 Genesis does what Nintendon’t, I believed.
-I didn’t own a Nintendo system until the Gamecube came out in November 2001.
+I had a NES, but didn’t own a Nintendo system until the Gamecube came out in November 2001.
 Looking back, I felt kind of foolish about getting swept up in fanboyism.
 I missed out on a lot of great games for all systems.

 I was a sucker for that Blast Processing